 When women are empowered to hold abusers accountable, rather than stifled through the red tape of dysfunctional therapists and clergy, healing on a cultural level can begin to happen.

 When women experience the horrors of betrayal and abuse, it is natural to feel closed off from themselves and others.
-As victims receive the support, safety, and empowerment that they deserve, they can choose integrity and vulnerability – despite all the travesties they have suffered at the hands of their partner.
+Victims can courageously choose integrity and vulnerability.

 Laurie Hall shares her own vulnerability:

 We want to be women.
-I love the idea of being loved.
 I love the idea of being in a close relationship with a strong man.
 That just makes me feel all kinds of feminine.Laure Hall, author of An Affair of the Mind

 Betrayal Trauma Recovery Group Supports Victims of Betrayal and Emotional Abuse